cholleran/Proj-programming-DA/README.md

 relationships with each other.

 - Cancer incidences per 100,000 were simulated using numpy's binomial function.
-- The project compared the relationship between cancer incidence in male & female variables with age intervals from 0-49 years.
+- The project compared the relationship between cancer incidence in male & female variables and age intervals from 0-49 years.
 - It also examined the most common cancer types seen in these age intervals and compared cancer types in males and females.

 • Synthesise/simulate a data set as closely matching their properties as possible.

-- The dataset was simulated using estimated probabilities from real data provided by Cancer Research UK.
+- The datasets were simulated using estimated probabilities from real data provided by Cancer Research UK.

 • Detail your research and implement the simulation in a Jupyter notebook – the data set itself can simply be displayed in an output cell within the notebook.